simonho288/payment-gateways-compare/README.md

 # payment-gateways-compare

-Compare the NodeJS SDKs of 3 payment gateways (PayPal, Stripe, Braintree)
+Compare three payment gateways (PayPal, Stripe, Braintree) in developer aspect.
+This project built using Node-ExpressJS as well as the NodeJS SDKs from three vendors.